Esophageal Function and Bravo pH testing

 What is pH testing?

 pH testing or studies are a very useful adjunct to endoscopy in helping patients who may suffer from GERD or heartburn.
 These studies can also help with the evaluation of pain that may not be related to GERD.

 Currently, we use two different studies to quantify or measure the acid that enters the esophagus.
 One modality utilizes a flexible and narrow catheter that is placed in the nostril and guided into the esophagus.
 A recording device is on the patient’s exterior, and the patient can document pain or reflux episodes.
 The recording period is 24 hours.
 This traditional device has several acid sensors, including one proximal in the esophagus, and thus is useful for patients who have supra-esophageal symptoms, or symptoms of acid reflux that may cause pulmonary disease, chronic cough, or other non-esophageal injury in addition to standard reflux symptoms.

 Our newer pH study device is called a Bravo capsule.
-Medtronic is the manufacturer, and excellent information can be found here.
+Medtronic is the manufacturer.

 This device is placed during an upper endoscopy and wirelessly transmits pH data for 48 hours to a recording device worn by the patient.

 Your Associates in Gastroenterology physician will discuss the procedure best indicated for you, as well as instruct you whether to continue or taper off of your anti-acid medications prior to the procedure.

 Esophageal manometry is a very important study in the diagnosis of motility (movement) disorders of the esophagus.
 A catheter with pressure-sensing devices is placed into the esophagus by a skilled GI nurse, and a study is made of the swallowing movement in patients, in response to both dry and wet (you will sip water) swallows.
 This simple study yields very good information about the strength and coordination of a patient’s swallow, and can diagnose conditions like achalasia and esophageal spasm.